J.D. McDonald House

 The J.D.
 McDonald House is a historic house in Fremont, Nebraska.
-It was built in 1888 for J.D.
-McDonald, a Canadian-born railroad contractor who founded the Fremont Manufacturing Company and served on the board of directors of the Fremont National Bank.
-He hired M.A.
-Ecker to design it in the Queen Anne and Romanesque Revival architectural styles.
+It was built in 1888 for Joseph D. McDonald (1846-1896), a Canadian-born railroad contractor who founded the Fremont Manufacturing Company and served on the board of directors of the Fremont National Bank.
+He hired F.M.
+Ellis as the architect and M.A.
+Ecker as the general contractor to build it in the Queen Anne and Romanesque Revival architectural styles.
 It has been listed on the National Register of Historic Places since December 10, 1980.
 The McDonald family resided in the house until 1898.
 The building became the first hospital in Fremont, Nebraska in 1905 under the name Kirby Hospital.